Sovernly/sovernly.github.io/index.md

   - title: Cyber-Security Consulting
     details: We are funding our wider efforts by leveraging our learned strengths in innovation, resiliancy and security.
     link: /security/index
-  - title: Energy Systems Architecture
+  - title: Innovation Architecture
-    details: Working to build the future with a more equitable and resiliant infrastructure that allows an even playing field for this next wave of innovation and adoption.
+    details: Designing the digital infrastructure to accelerate your innovation efforts.
   - title: Sovereign Information Systems Design
     details: Our platform for taking back your right of self-determination.
 ---